rainboat2/redbase/README.md

 ## Introduction

-it's a project of stanford class [CS346](https://web.stanford.edu/class/cs346/2015/).
+It's a project of stanford class [CS346](https://web.stanford.edu/class/cs346/2015/).

 ## Dependencies

-this project depend on googletest. you can install it by running the follow command.
+This project depend on googletest. you can install it by running the follow command.

 ### macOS

 ```shell
 brew install googletest
 ```

 ## Build project

-in workspace folder, run the following command to generate executable file `bin/redbase`.
+In workspace folder, run the following command to generate executable file `bin/redbase` and `bin/redbaseTest`.

 ```shell
 mkdir build bin lib